SvOlli/wsepd-image/README.md

 porting this code to another platform you will most likely need to adjust `debian/control` to match the packages needed in the `Build-Depends:` and `Depends:` fields.
 There is a tool `debian/adjust-control.sh`, but this is far from working in any configuration.
+Also note, that you might need to enable SPI on other platforms as well.

 ## Bi-color Displays ##